This past spring Tesla’s removal from Standard & Poor’s ESG index has once again raised questions about Environmental, Social and Governance (ESG):

 In September 2021, the Ontario Teacher’s Pension Plan Board (one of the largest public sector pension plans in the country) said that it would reduce its portfolio’s carbon emission intensity by 67% by 2030.
 This signaling of long-term investment risk increases the pressure on other financial institutions and exposes more risk to the oil and gas sector.

 In the long run, the more sustainable a business is in terms of social values, climate, environmental impacts, and strong leadership; the higher its potential is to meet the challenges of the future.

-ESG Performance in the Canadian Oil and Gas industry
+ESG Performance in the Canadian Oil and Gas Industry

-The key challenge for the oil and gas industry is in the reduction of absolute emissions.
+The key challenge for the oil and gas industry is the reduction of absolute emissions.
 Absolute emissions are the total amount of Green House Gases (GHGs) emitted, whereas often cited Emission Intensity is the GHG emissions per unit of economic output.

-From an investor’s point of view, the act of setting a target date for zero-emissions sets apart a corporation from those which merely aim at reduction.
+From an investor’s point of view, the act of setting a target date for zero emissions sets apart a corporation from those which merely aim at reduction.
 This is what Elon Musk and Tesla have learned the hard way from their recent removal from the S&P ESG index.

 Significantly, the six largest Canadian oil producers have all signed up to Oilsands: Pathways to Net Zero Emissions.
 This is a three-phase plan for the industry to support Canada’s commitments toward the Paris Climate Agreement.

 Furthermore, Canadian firms have invested over $1B per year in R&D aimed at such technologies as